awreed/Neural-Volumetric-Reconstruction-for-Coherent-SAS/README.md

 Example configurations are provided in `predefined_configs.py`, but some arguments are not given, so please set the correct file inputs depends on your experiment setting.

+We also provide example configurations as `.sh` files, so please check it.

 ## Reconstructing Using Your Own Data

 Running your own data requires creating a dictionary object that adheres to the schema defined by